Holgi/Flickr

 A Big Guide to Little Venice

 If you squint hard enough, you may just be able to tell where Little Venice gets its name from.
-The picturesque waterside oasis is thought to have gotten its nickname from poet Robert Browning, a former resident of the area in the late 19th century who had spent some time in Italy.
+The picturesque waterside oasis is thought to have gotten its nickname from poet Robert Browning, a former resident of the area in the late 19th century who had spent some time in Italy (and probably wanted to push his house price up).

 Neatly bordering the west London neighbourhoods of Paddington and Maida Vale, Little Venice serves as the meeting point of the Grand Union Canal and Regent’s Canal.
 Once thronging with barges loaded up with coal and other commodities, nowadays it’s a tranquil area to explore.
 Narrowboats bob up and down on the water and Regency-era white-painted stucco buildings line the streets, lending the area a distinctive charm that makes it popular with Londoners and tourists alike.